ibm-messaging/mq-rdqm/Troubleshooting.md

 The main things to notice are:
 1. all three nodes are Online
 2. each HA RDQM is running on the node where it was created: HAQM1 on vm13 etc.

-## Pacemaker Scenario 1: an RDQM is not running where it should

 To demonstrate this scenario I am going to deliberately prevent HAQM1 from running on vm14 and then attempt to move HAQM1 to vm14.